-We are really into fishes and wildlife and their conservation for the enjoyment and service to current and future generations.
+We are really into fishes and wildlife and their conservation and management.
 This includes the wise management of fisheries and game species and the recovery and management of endangered species, biological communities, and living landscapes.

 We work with and respect the human aspects of biological communities and emphasize incorporation of social sciences in our conservation efforts.

 Our programs emphasize a hands-on, minds-on approach where students learn while doing.

 Check out what you can do with a fish and wildlife conservation degree

 Information for students wishing to transfer to Virginia Tech